HL7/carin-digital-insurance-card/input/pagecontent/Physical_Insurance_Card_Data_Elements.md

     </tr>
     <tr>
       <td>Secondary Network Name</td>
-      <td>Is the name of the gropu that identifies a group of providers in a network.</td>
+      <td>Is the name of the group that identifies a group of providers in a network.</td>
       <td>coverage.class where type = network</td>
     </tr>
     <tr>